Supergod: Plot Supergod is narrated from the point of view of Simon Reddin, a British scientist who sits in the ruins of post-apocalyptic London, waiting to die. Reddin tells his story to "Tommy," an American counterpart taking refuge in a bunker, in order to provide an oral history of the events that led to the end of the world.

 All attacks on Krishna fail, as he is far too powerful for any of the other superbeings to pose a threat to him.
 Perun and Maitreya are easily killed, and Malak is catapulted into space, where his force field shatters the Moon, causing lunar fragments to rain destruction upon the Earth.
-With his enemies defeated, Krishna begins the process of rebuilding India, creating structures capable of cleaning up the devastated environment and housing its surviving population.
-Jerry Craven arrives on the scene, but—recognizing that Krishna is now improving India and mentally traumatized by his own death and resurrection—expresses his desire to live in peace with Krishna.
+With his enemies defeated, Krishna begins the process of rebuilding India, creating advanced structures capable of cleaning up the devastated environment and housing its surviving population.
+Jerry Craven arrives on the scene, but recognizing that Krishna is now improving India and mentally traumatized by his own death and resurrection, he expresses his desire to live in peace with Krishna.

 However, Craven is joined by Dajjal, a bizarre, incomplete superhuman covertly developed by an American private military contractor during the Iraq War.
-Dajjal was designed to be without sanity, allowing it to observe the flow of time and to perceive all possible futures.
-Dajjal implies that all futures arising from this moment in time would result in a utopia created by Craven and Krishna, and would all be "so boring" that Dajjal cannot bear to live through them.
-To avoid this fate, Dajjal self-destructs, resulting in a massive explosion that kills Craven and Krishna and destroys most of Asia and Europe.
+Dajjal was designed to be "without sanity," allowing it to directly observe the flow of time and to perceive all possible future outcomes.
+Dajjal implies that all potential timelines resulting from Craven and Krishna's truce will result in a utopia, and will all be "so boring" that Dajjal cannot bear to live through them.
+To avoid this fate, Dajjal self-destructs, resulting in a massive explosion that destroys most of Asia and Europe, killing both Krishna and Craven in the process.

 In the present, with his story finished, Reddin bids farewell to Tommy, strips off his clothes, and prepares to leap into the River Thames to meet his "god": Morrigan Lugus, the last surviving superbeing, whose spores have infested the entire planet.
 As Reddin points out during his narrative, fungi only grow on dead things.